 Where police bail is granted, the person is released from the police station once the conditions of bail are satisfied or agreed, and on condition they attend court on a designated date.

-In practice, police bail is often refused for serious offences, but will depend on the circumstances of the alleged offending (including the gravity of the offence), or defendant. normally refused in serious matters such as homicides and armed robberies on the grounds of the gravity of the offence.
+In practice, police bail is often refused for serious offences, but will depend on the circumstances of the alleged offending (including the gravity of the offence), or defendant.
+Bail is usually refused in serious matters such as homicides and armed robberies on the grounds of the gravity of the offence.
 Refusal of police bail means the person remains in custody until they can be brought to court for a bail applicationand apply for court bail, if they wish to do so.

-A person is not eligible to apply for bail while being detained under the Summary Offences Act 1953 (SA) for purposes related to the investigation of a serious offence). [see Bail Act 1985 (SA) s 4(2); Summary Offences Act 1953 (SA) s 78(2) for power to detain; Summary Offences Act 1953 (SA) s 78(3) for removal from custody in police station; Summary Offences Act 1953 (SA) s 78(4) for authorisation by a Magistrate; Summary Offences Act 1953 s 78(6) for definition of prescribed period and serious offence; and Police Powers and Forensic Procedures chapter].
-In that case, before applying for bail, he or she must wait until detention for that purpose has finished or until charged with an offence [Bail Act 1985 (SA) s 4].
+A person is not eligible to apply for bail while being detained under the Summary Offences Act 1953 (SA) for purposes related to the investigation of a serious offence [see Bail Act 1985 (SA) s 4(2); Summary Offences Act 1953 (SA) s 78(2) for power to detain; Summary Offences Act 1953 (SA) s 78(3) for removal from custody in police station; Summary Offences Act 1953 (SA) s 78(4) for authorisation by a Magistrate; Summary Offences Act 1953 s 78(6) for definition of prescribed period and serious offence; and Police Powers and Forensic Procedures chapter].
+A person who is being detained must wait until detention for that purpose has finished or until charged with an offence [Bail Act 1985 (SA) s 4].

-Where a South Australian police officer arrests and charges an offender in another participating jurisdiction within the geographical region (namely Western Australia or Northern Territory), the provisions of the Bail Act 1985 (SA) apply with some modifications [see Cross-border Justice Act 2009 (SA) ss 92 and 34(2)(a)].
 Where a person is arrested and charged by a police officer from another jurisdiction in the South Australian region, the laws governing bail for the other jurisdiction apply rather than the Bail Act 1985 [see Cross-border Justice Act 2009 (SA) ss 94 and 51(2)(a) and Police Powers and Forensic Procedures chapter].

 The Watch House sergeant will have refused bail for reasons based on the Bail Act 1985 s 10(1), which lists the circumstances which may rebut the presumption in favour of bail (discussed in detail below).

-The reasons for refusal of police bail must be clearly endorsed on the document Form 2 Written record of reasons for refusal of bail application and attached to the court file [see Bail Regulations 2015 (SA) sch 1 Form 2].
+The reasons for refusal of police bail must be clearly endorsed on the document Form 2 Written record of reasons for refusal of bail application and attached to the court file [see Bail Regulations 2015 (SA) Sch 1 Form 2].
 There should also be a copy of this document on the prosecution file.

 The Form 2 sets out the reasons for refusing police bail and forms the basis for prosecution opposing court bail.
 The factors commonly cited on the Form 2 are:

-ADDRESS THE FORM 2
+ADDRESS THE FORM 2 |

 Sometimes the Form 2 is not on the police file.
 This is the prosecution’s responsibility, not that of the duty solicitor.
 It is up to the police prosecutor to give reasons why bail is opposed.
-If the duty solicitor knows of the reasons from the defendant’s instructions, it is not their job to put them to the Court.
-The duty solicitor should simply indicate that they are not instructed by prosecution as to why police bail was refused and make submissions as to the factors in favour of bail.
+If the duty solicitor knows of the reasons from the defendant’s instructions, it is not their job to put them to the court.
+The duty solicitor should simply indicate that they are not instructed by prosecution as to why police bail was refused and make submissions as to the factors in favour of bail. |

-This does not apply to adults who are arrested and denied police bail who can be brought before the Magistrates Court by not later than 4pm on the next day [s 15(2)].
+This type of review is primarily for arrests on weekends or in remote areas where a court is not readily available.
+It does not apply to adults who are arrested and denied police bail who can be brought before the Magistrates Court by not later than 4:00 pm on the next day [s 15(2)].

-It also does not apply to adults who are prescribed applicants within the meaning of section 10A(2) of the Bail Act 1985 (SA).
-See Presumption against bail.
+Telephone reviews are not available for adult prescribed applicants (within the meaning of section 10A(2) of the Bail Act 1985 (SA)) - see Presumption against bail.

-In the course of making inquiries and reviewing the decision the magistrate must speak to the applicant for bail or any legal practitioner or other person representing or assisting the applicant [s 15(6)(c)].
+In the course of making inquiries and reviewing the decision, the magistrate must speak to the applicant for bail or any legal practitioner or other person representing or assisting the applicant [s 15(6)(c)].

 Bail may be granted by a Magistrate in the following circumstances: